Tips to Guarantee a Lousy Cup of Joe Every Morning

-Coffee is as good as its origins, and a low-quality bean is the best choice for making a really awful cup of the stuff.
-After having been roasted, coffee beans must be be stored carefully in order to destroy their flavor.
-A number of techniques may be employed during bean selection and storage to contribute to bad coffee:
+Coffee is as good as its origins, and a low-quality bean is the best choice for making an awful cup of the stuff.
+After being roasted, coffee beans must be stored carefully to destroy their flavor.
+Several techniques may be employed during bean selection and storage to contribute to bad coffee:

 - Avoid whole beans, which hold onto flavor longer than ground coffee.
 If whole beans are all that is available, try grinding the entire supply as soon as it’s home.

-- Buy instant coffee to immediately set the stage for bad coffee.
-Novices should always use instant coffee, as it takes very little effort to make it completely unpalatable.
+- Buy instant coffee to set the stage for bad coffee immediately.
+Novices should always use instant coffee, as it takes little effort to make it completely unpalatable.

-- Cheap coffee is a good alternative if instant is not available – choose the lowest price per pound for the best chance to brew atrocious coffee.
+- Cheap coffee is a good alternative if instant is unavailable – choose the lowest price per pound for the best chance to brew atrocious coffee.

 - Refrigerate the coffee so that the humidity can reduce its quality.
 If refrigerator space is not available, a freezer is a second choice, but this will not ruin the beans if they are left frozen, only if they are taken out each day and given a chance to accumulate moisture.

 - Use a well-lit storage container, such as a can without a lid or a bowl on the counter.
-Light works wonders on excessive coffee flavor.
+Light works wonder on excessive coffee flavor.

 Water Quality and Temperature

-Coffee is mostly water, and how the water is used will significantly effect its flavor and quality.
-To keep a pot of coffee from being really tasty, try these strategies:
+Coffee is mostly water, and how it is used will significantly affect its flavor and quality.
+To keep a pot of coffee from being tasty, try these strategies:

 - Boil the water to be certain it’s terrible.
-The axiom “coffee boiled is coffee spoiled” is accurate, and will be apparent in the taste.
+The axiom “coffee boiled is spoiled” is accurate and will appear in the taste.
 An alternative is to microwave the individual cup of coffee until it boils.

 - Use lukewarm water if boiling is not an option.
-Water below 205 degrees will not extract the full flavor of the beans, leaving the beverage weak.
+Water below 205 degrees will not extract the beans’ full flavor, leaving the beverage weak.
 Luckily, most home drop coffee makers are designed to keep the water below this level.

 - Choose low-quality tap water for brewing the coffee.
-Filtered water removes many impurities which are excellent for coffee ruination.
-If the tap water is exceptionally good, find one of the many brands of bottled water which are from a municipal water supply rather than a natural spring.
+Filtered water removes many impurities, which are excellent for coffee ruination.
+If the tap water is exceptionally good, find one of the many bottled water brands from a municipal water supply rather than a natural spring.

 Brewing the Worst Coffee Possible

-Even with low-quality coffee beans and terrible water it’s remotely possible to make a cup that can be choked down somehow.
+Even with low-quality coffee beans and terrible water, it’s possible to make a cup that can be choked down somehow.
 Consider further ruining the pot of coffee with any of the following:

-- Bleached paper filters not only have bleach in them, they also remove the coffee’s flavorful oils.
-Specifically avoid reusable cloth or metal coffee filters.
+- Bleached paper filters not only have bleach in them, but they also remove the coffee’s flavorful oils.
+Specifically, avoid reusable cloth or metal coffee filters.

 - Leave the pot on the burner for more than twenty minutes to concentrate the bitterness and make the throat involuntarily clench as the morning joe is gagged down.

-- Don’t wash the coffee pot to keep the bad flavors coming back again and again, helping to ruin even a pot of coffee that might otherwise have been tasty.
-If the stains are offensive and it must be washed, avoid using vinegar, which will remove the old coffee residue.
+- Don’t wash the coffee pot to keep the sour flavors returning, again and again, helping to ruin even a pot of coffee that might otherwise have been tasty.
+If the stains are offensive and must be washed, avoid using vinegar to remove the old coffee residue.

-Coffee quality is not something that happens on its own, and learning to really ruin a good pot of coffee can take years to perfect.
+Coffee quality does not happen on its own, and learning to ruin a good pot of coffee can take years to perfect.
 Patience, planning, and practice are the only things that will help in mastering the art of ruining coffee.